NomicFoundation/hardhat/docs/guides/create-task.md

 Task overriding works very similarly to overriding methods when extending a class.
 You can set your own action, which can call the previous one.
 The only restriction when overriding tasks, is that you can't add or remove parameters.

-Task override hierarchy order is important since actions can only call the immediately previous definition, using the `runSuper` function.
+Task override order is important since actions can only call the immediately previous definition, using the `runSuper` function.

 Overriding built-in tasks is a great way to customize and extend Buidler.
 To know which tasks to override, take a look at [src/builtin-tasks](https://github.com/nomiclabs/buidler/tree/master/packages/buidler-core/src/builtin-tasks).